Skip to Main Content

 2. Have been released under an intellectual property license, such as a Creative Commons license, that permits their free use and repurposing by others, and

-Open educational resources include, but are not limited to, full courses, course materials, modules, textbooks, faculty-created content, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge."
+Open educational resources include, but are not limited to: textbooks, course materials, modules, faculty-created content, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.
+Unlike traditionally copyrighted material, these resources are available for "open" use, which means users can edit, modify, and share resources freely.

 Why use OER?